rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 ---

-All of this has become broken, deeply broken, by fiat money, specifically monetary inflation.
-Bitcoin aims to fix this; to do what gold failed to do.
-Can it?

 All it would have to do is work.
 A truly scarce and yet infinitely divisible money.
 If it worked, then by its very nature it would obsolete fiat money and forever end monetary inflation, thereby "fixing" the intractable problems caused by fiat.
 For this to be true, it needs to be scarce, transmittable in any divisible amount.
 The latter is trivial, the ability of any digital money.